benoitc/gunicorn-recipes/README.rst

 This repository is a collection of recipe and examples to help in gunicorn deployement, installation and configuration.

+All contributions are under `"CC Attribution By" license <http://creativecommons.org/licenses/by/3.0/>`_.

 .. _Unicorn: http://unicorn.bogomips.org/
 .. _`#gunicorn`: http://webchat.freenode.net/?channels=gunicorn
 .. _freenode: http://freenode.net